 Photo and Information Release: By registering for this event, you agree to allow AWWA to use your photo in any AWWA-related publication or website.
 Registrants may receive show-related and promotional emails from sponsors.
 AWWA uses a third party for this service, and at no time was your email disclosed to sponsors.

-Seminar includes lunch on day one, an optional evening session on day two, and a CEU certificate showing 20 credit hours earned.
+Seminar includes lunch on day one, and a completion certificate.
 The AWWA M1 Principles of Water Rates, Fees and Charges manual is also available to seminar registrants at no additional cost (normally $106 member, $173 nonmember) and can be added to your purchase by checking the M1 Manual option during registration.
 Manual is optional and not required for the seminar.